mikevansighem/dropbox-backup/README.md

 ## Installation

-1. Add the add-ons repository to your Hass.io instance: `https://github.com/mikevansighem/dropbox_sync`.
+1. Add this repository to your Hass.io instance: `https://github.com/mikevansighem/dropbox_sync`.
 2. Install the Dropbox Sync add-on.
 3. Configure the add-on with your Dropbox OAuth Token and desired output directory (see configuration below).